 - Siteimprove Accessibility Checker (for Chrome) by Siteimprove

-- WAVE (for Firefox or Chrome) by WebAIM (Web Accessibility in Mind), a nonprofit organization based at Utah State University
+- WAVE (for Chrome, Firefox, or Edge) by WebAIM (Web Accessibility in Mind), a nonprofit organization based at Utah State University

 For Web Developers

 - Lighthouse (can run in Chrome DevTools, from the command line, or as a Node module; also available as a Firefox extension)—open-source